vojtikDortik/yt-monk/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Now I will show you how to use my code as an application or as a python library.
+Now I'll show you how to use my code as an application and also as a python library.

 ### Getting the app